crest-cassia/oacis/docs/en/api.md

 ---
 layout: default
-title: "API"
+title: "Ruby API"
 lang: en
-next_page: tips
+next_page: api_python
 ---

 # How to use APIs

 ---

-OACIS is implemented in Ruby, and has Ruby APIs.
+OACIS is implemented in Ruby, and has Ruby and Python APIs.
 You can operate OACIS by writing a script that calls these APIs.
-We will give a brief instruction on how to use the APIs.
+In this page, we will give a brief instruction on how to use the Ruby APIs.
+If you write Python, please go to the [next page](/en/api_python.html).
+You can find samples at [samples page](/en/api_samples.html).

 ## Prerequisites